Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

    :target: ../../_images/Kits/weather_station_website_orig.jpg

-In this project we will use JavaScript/AJAX to update the measurements every 5 seconds, without the need to relaod the webpage.
+In this project we will use JavaScript/AJAX to update the measurements every 5 seconds, without the need to reload the webpage.

 An example implementation is available in :ref:`PHP <starter_kit_weather_station_website>`.